Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇨🇳 China Pavilion

 I still remember the China Pavilion at Expo 2010 in Shanghai — its bold red silhouette, inspired by dougong bracket architecture, and the sweeping digital handscroll animating scenes from Along the River During the Qingming Festival.
-It left an impression.
+That experience stayed with me.

-Inside, I was especially fascinated by the interactive display cases, which exhibits objects ranging from ritual jade artefacts of the Liangzhu civilisation (3300–2300 BC) to a monumental Sanxingdui bronze mask.
-The glass isn’t just for protection — it doubles as a screen that allows you to rotate the digital replicas, and even flip through an ancient book, page by page.
+Inside, I find myself drawn to the interactive display cases, which exhibit objects ranging from ritual jade artefacts of the Liangzhu civilisation (3300–2300 BC) to a monumental Sanxingdui bronze mask.
+The glass isn’t just for protection — it doubles as a screen, letting you rotate digital replicas and even flip through ancient books, page by page.

-But what stood out most was a rarity — lunar soil samples brought back from the near and far sides of the moon.
-It was my first time seeing them up close, and the moment of that brief witness stayed with me.
+But what stands out most is a rarity: lunar soil samples brought back from both the near and far sides of the moon.
+It’s my first time seeing them up close, and that brief encounter leaves me in awe.

-For curious wanderers, the China Pavilion also offers a rich cultural program, with each week dedicated to showcasing traditional crafts from different regions.
-During my visit, I met Sui Jing-Cai, an artisan who brings to life delicate sculptures of fish from painstakingly hammered sheets of metal — a technique now recognised as part of the intangible cultural heritage of Jilin Province.
+For curious wanderers, the China Pavilion also offers a rich cultural program, with each week dedicated to showcasing traditional crafts from a different region.
+During my visit, I meet Sui Jing-Cai, an artisan who brings delicate sculptures of fish to life from painstakingly hammered sheets of metal — a technique recognised as part of Jilin Province’s intangible cultural heritage.

 Tips for wanderer — Expect to wait around an hour when it’s crowded.
 Bring an umbrella — it’s good for both sun and rain.